Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Adaptive .

-\textbf{Interpretation.} In spite of the cumbersome notation involved, one can still verify that~\eqref{linearizeAdap} is in fact an integer programming formulation of the \Santa problem: \begin{itemize} \item {\em Jobs and Machines}: There are $n$ jobs, corresponding to the random variables $X_1, \ldots, X_n$, whereas each configuration $C$ is represented by a distinct machine.
-This way, the binary variable $\xi_{Ci}$ indicates whether the random variable $X_i$ is assigned in configuration $C$ within our block-adaptive policy.
+\paragraph{Interpretation and feasibility.} In spite of the cumbersome notation involved, it is not difficult to verify that~\eqref{linearizeAdap} is in fact an integer programming formulation of the next \Santa problem: \begin{itemize} \item {\em Jobs and machines}: There are $n$ jobs, corresponding to the random variables $X_1, \ldots, X_n$, whereas each configuration $C$ is represented by a distinct machine.
+This way, the binary variable $\xi_{Cj}$ indicates whether the random variable $X_j$ is assigned in configuration $C$ within our block-adaptive policy.

-\item {\em Assignment loads}: When job $i \in [n]$ is assigned to machine $C$, the marginal load contribution we incur along any block-value dimension $(B,v)$ is specified by $\ell_{CiBv}$.
+\item {\em Assignment loads}: When job $j \in [n]$ is assigned to machine $C$, the marginal load contribution we incur along any block-value dimension $(B,v)$ is specified by $\ell_{CjBv}$.

 \item {\em Cardinality constraints}: At most $\tilde{k}_C$ jobs can be assigned to each machine $C$.

 \item {\em Load constraints}: For any machine $C$, we have a lower bound of $\ln ( 1 / \tilde{p}^{B,C}_{\leq v} )$ on the total load along any block-value dimension $(B,v)$. \end{itemize}